ddollar/github-backup/README.md

 ### Specify authentication at the command line

-If you don't have a `[github]` section set up in your `~/.gitconfig` file, you can provide your user name and Github API at the command line.
+If you don't have a `[github]` section set up in your `~/.gitconfig` file, you can provide your Github OAuth access token at the command line.

 ## License